kukozi/sprint4_scooter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+An educational project dedicated to a testing of the Scooter Rent test service made by Yandex.

 ## Built With
-This project is made with:
 * Java 11
 * Maven 3.8.1
 * JUnit 4.13.2